flyway/flywaydb.org/documentation/configuration/parameters/ignoreMigrationPatterns.md

 * `Pending`
 * `Ignored`
 * `Future`
-* `*` *(wild card, will match either of the above)*
+* `*` *(wild card, will match any of the above)*

 For example, the pattern to ignore missing repeatables is:
 ```
 repeatable:missing
 ```

-Patterns are comma seperated, for example, to ignore missing repeatables and pending versioned migrations:
+Patterns are comma seperated.
+For example, to ignore missing repeatables and pending versioned migrations:
 ```
 repeatable:missing,versioned:pending
 ```